Producers reportedly also had to work with each of the contestant's dietary requirements.

 The girls apparently also have round the clock access to dozens of different chocolates as well as every type of milk alternative.

-News of the costly budget comes after last season's winner Irena Srbinovska revealed contestants aren't allowed to leave the mansion unless it's to go on a date.
+News of the costly budget comes after previous winner Irena Srbinovska revealed contestants aren't allowed to leave the mansion unless it's to go on a date.

-"On our days off we hang around the pool, we exercised, we do our nails and hair,' Irena said on Instagram last week.
+"On our days off we hang around the pool, we exercised, we do our nails and hair,' Irena said on Instagram.

 "We are permitted an online shop for urgent things (like if we run out of makeup)."

-Alisha Aitken-Radburn, who appeared on Nick 'Honey Badger' Cummins' season in 2018, revealed the issues that arose from the ladies not being allowed their phones or access to the internet.
+Alisha Aitken-Radburn, who appeared on Nick 'Honey Badger' Cummins' season in 2018, also spoke about the issues that arose from the ladies not being allowed their phones or access to the internet.

 "It's such an interesting experience meeting everyone without seeing how they present themselves online," she said.